spacetimecausality/spacetimecausality.github.io/_pages/about.md

   <div class="no-session">
     <h3>No Upcoming Sessions</h3>
     <p>
       We currently have no scheduled sessions.
 Want to speak at a future session?
-      <a href="mailto:spacetimecausality@gmail.com">Contact us here</a>
+Please drop us an email.
     </p>
   </div>
 {% endif %}